Tips to improve your fuel efficiency

 Michael Bannon, Aviva’s Motor Underwriting Manager

-Don’t keep unnecessary items in your boot as they add weight to your vehicle, which affects how efficiently your car uses your fuel.
+Don’t keep unnecessary items in your boot as they add weight to your vehicle.
+Extra weight can affect how efficiently your car uses your fuel.

 8. Keep an eye on your tyres

-It’s particularly important to make sure your tyres are inflated to the correct pressure as indicated in your owner’s manual as underinflated and overinflated tyres both adversely affect fuel economy.
+It’s particularly important to make sure your tyres are inflated to the correct tyre pressure as indicated in your owner’s manual.
+Underinflated and overinflated tyres can both adversely affect fuel economy.

 Make sure that your tyres are inflated to the correct pressure as indicated in your car owner’s manual.